Gavel in hand, Bernie Sanders lays out an unabashedly liberal economic agenda

 While Sanders has declared some concern about a national debt that has soared past $20 trillion, his greater worry is about an American underclass that the federal government is failing to help.

-His Republican sparring partner on the panel is Sen. Lindsey O. Graham (S.C.), who has been more prominent in recent years for his up-and-down relationship with former president Donald Trump than for economic policy matters.
-But Graham has shown a long interest in tackling the nation’s long-term fiscal trajectory, and he recently indicated he is relishing the opportunity to engage in broader debates over thorny issues with Sanders.
+His GOP sparring partner on the panel is Sen. Lindsey O. Graham (S.C.), who has been more prominent in recent years for his up-and-down relationship with President Donald Trump than for economic policy matters.
+But Graham has shown a long interest in tackling the nation’s long-term fiscal trajectory, and he recently indicated he relishes the chance to engage in broader debates over thorny issues with Sanders.

 “It gives us a chance, I think, to talk about big things, and there’s going to be differences,” Graham said at a hearing last week.
-“One of my goals is to make sure that all these big things that we’re talking about other people paying for, that we have a sense of, you know, how do you pay for all this stuff.”
+“One of my goals is to make sure that all these big things that we’re talking about other people paying for, that we have a sense of, you know, how do you pay for all this stuff?”

 Sanders from 2013 to 2015 chaired the Veterans’ Affairs Committee, a panel with limited jurisdiction.
 Now Sanders’s grasp of true agenda-setting power is being celebrated by fellow lawmakers on the hard left, who are encouraged to have an ally — not a deficit hawk — in a key position.